tomaae/homeassistant-mikrotik_router/README.md

 * RouterOS v6.43
 * Home Assistant 0.114.0

+## Using Mikrotik development branch
+If you are using development branch for mikrotik, some features may stop working due to major changes in RouterOS.
+Use integration master branch instead of latest release to keep up with RouterOS beta adjustments.
+* beta 7.3 was fully tested.
+* beta 7.4 have been reported to miss system health information.

 ## Setup integration
 1. Create user for homeassistant on your mikrotik router with following permissions:
    * read, write, api, test, policy